Matty024/NLP-Fake-and-Real-News/README.md

 Section 3: Algorithms
 -	For this Assessment 2, NLP Algorithms will be implemented on the Real or Fake news dataset, the 2 Algorithms will be:
 MLP (Multi-Layer Perceptron):
--	What it is: MLP is a “supervised” learning algorithm that contains connected dense layers that are transforms input data from one dimension to another (output data).
+-	What it is: MLP is a “supervised” learning algorithm that contains connected dense layers that transform input data from one dimension to another (output data).
--	How it works: MLP consists of 3 layers: input layer (each node in this relates to an input feature), hidden layer (this section processes the information from the input layer), and output layer (this generates the final result / production).
+-	How it works: MLP consists of 3 layers: input layer (each node in this relates to an input feature), hidden layer (this section processes the information from the input layer), and output layer (this generates the final result/production).
 These layers are all fully connected (e.g., every node in one layer connects to every node in the next).
 To process the nodes, MLP implementation involves several functions (e.g., Forward Propagation, Loss Function, Backpropagation, and optimization) and weighted sums to produce the output Layer.
 -	Why used: MLP will be used as it can learn complex nonlinear relationships between the data and is suited for complex datasets where understanding the context of the data is key.
 SVM (Support Vector Machine):
 -	What it is: SVM is also a “supervised” learning algorithm that uses classification and regression tasks to find the hyperplane between 2 or more classes.